KithwoodNYU/SecurityManagement-ZAP-Report/nyu-vsaq-scan-report.md

 **Risk**: Low

-**Remediation Recommendation**: this vulnerability does not present risk to NYU.
-However to clean this vulnerability up, our AWS
-Lambda serverless instance would need to be configured to set the X-Content-Type-Options header to 'nosniff' for all web pages.
+**Remediation Recommendation**: The AWS Lambda serverless instance should be configured to set the X-Content-Type-Options header to 'nosniff' for all web pages.
 If possible, ensure that the end user uses a standards-compliant and modern web browser that does not perform MIME-sniffing at all, or that can be directed by the web application/web server to not perform MIME-sniffing.

 ---